 - In 2012, the ABS announced changes to its admissibility requirements for initial certification in general surgery and vascular surgery.
-This was done in accordance with a new statute of the American Board of Medical Specialties (ABMS) that limits the period an individual may be eligible for initial certification by an ABMS member board to no more than 7 years following completion of training in the specialty.
+This was done in accordance with a new statute of the American Board of Medical Specialties (ABMS) that limits the period an individual may be eligible for initial certification to no more than 7 years following completion of training in the specialty.

-- The new ABS policy applies to individuals who complete their training in general surgery or vascular surgery in the 2012-2013 academic year or thereafter.
-Individuals who completed their training prior to this period will continue under the ABS' previous policies.
+- The new ABS policy applies to individuals who complete their training in general surgery or vascular surgery after July 1, 2012.
+Individuals who completed their training prior to this date will continue under the ABS' previous policies.

 New Exam Admissibility Policy

 - Individuals will have no more than 7 academic years (July 1-June 30) following completion of training in general surgery or vascular surgery to achieve certification in that specialtyi.e., pass both the written Qualifying Examination (QE) and oral Certifying Examination (CE) required for certification.